Canton of Zug

-The canton of Zug or Zoug (Kanton Zug, Standard German: [tsuːk], Alemannic German: [tsuːɡ̊]; Chantun Zug; Canton de Zoug; Canton Zugo) is one of the 26 cantons of Switzerland.
+The canton of Zug or canton of Zoug (Kanton Zug, Standard German: [tsuːk], Alemannic German: [tsuːɡ̊]; Chantun Zug; Canton de Zoug; Canton Zugo) is one of the 26 cantons of Switzerland.
 It is located in central Switzerland and its capital is Zug.
 At 239 km2 the canton is one of the smallest of the Swiss cantons in terms of area.
 It is not subdivided into districts, but eleven municipalities.

 History

 The first trace of a settlement in the canton dates from approximately 14,000 BC, with additional finds from the Paleolithic (12,400-9250 BC) and the Mesolithic (9250-5500 BC).
 During the Neolithic (5500-2200 BC) and the Bronze Age (2200-850 BC) about 50 different stilt house villages were built in 33 locations around Lake Zug.
 Some of these sites are part of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps.
 Prehistoric sites around the lake and throughout the canton include examples from the Neolithic Egolzwiler, Cortaillod, Pfyn and Horgen cultures.
 Traces of the later Neolithic Bell Beaker and Corded Ware cultures as well as the early Bronze Age are less common.
 There were several large later Bronze Age and Iron Age settlements.
-On the Baarburg the ruins of an Iron Age celtic prince's castle from about 500 BC contained Greek ceramics and etruscan metal vessels.
+On the Baarburg the ruins of an Iron Age celtic prince's castle from about 500 BC contained Greek ceramics and Etruscan metal vessels.
 Some of the names around the canton are possibly celtic in origin including Baar, Cham, Lorze, Sihl and possibly Reuss.

 After the Roman conquest the area was home to as many as ten Villa rustica.
 In addition to a number of coin hoards, graves and ruins, a collection of 23 terracotta religious statues were discovered in Cham.
 After the collapse of the Roman Empire, the area was incorporated into the Frankish Empire in 536/37.
 During the Early Middle Ages a number of parish churches were founded in the canton as the population grew.
 A settlement existed near the present location of Zug Castle and Cham by the 9th or 10th century.
 The city of Zug was founded in the first half of the 13th century.